styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Support for all game modes (manual, autoplay, sandbox)
 - Auto-opening of the impact analyzer panel for seamless tracking
 - Accurate DPS calculations using server game ticks for precise timing

+##### Better Boosted Maps
+Automates daily boosted map farming with intelligent coordination:
+- Automatically farms the daily boosted map when conditions are met
+- Coordinates with Raid Hunter and Better Tasker to prevent automation conflicts
+- Customizable map and equipment selection for targeted farming
+- Auto-setup and autoplay integration for seamless execution
+- Configurable settings including stamina refill, faster autoplay, and autoplant

 ##### Better Exaltation Chest
 Enhances the Exaltation Chest interface with automated opening and intelligent equipment management: